 Nosebands may only be one of these types; Dropped, Cavesson, Flash 9 noseband, Crossed noseband / Grackle noseband, Mexican noseband / High Grackle noseband or a Combined noseband - no throat lash.
-Only one noseband is allowed to be warn by the pony.

 Blinkers in any form are not permitted.
 If a martingale is used it may only be a simple running or standard martingale.
 No bearing, side, draw, running or balancing reins or similar may be used.
-Standing martingales must still allow the pony to run naturally.